FarmDyn/documentation/docs/template/herd_module.md

 The pig module, similar to the cattle module, is closely linked with the general herd module.
 It distinguishes between a fattening branch and a piglet production branch with sows.
-The herd dynamics of the pig module are shown in Figure 3.
+The herd dynamics of the pig module are shown in Figure 4.

 ![](../media/figure4.png)
+:   Figure 4: Pig module management decisions.

 The piglet production process starts with the production of young piglets born to sows, shown in the following equation.